Itunuoluwaaina/SCA-open-source-project/README.md

 # SCA-open-source-project
-this is for sca school projects
+This is for SCA school projects

+## Description
+This is my first ever repository and with time, I hope to learn and create more.